QBiz Leads AI

 Boiler not firing in Nottingham?
 A Gas Safe registered engineer can usually diagnose and repair a non-firing boiler the same day.
 A standard call-out and diagnosis is charged as a fixed fee, in the region of £40 to £120, covering the diagnosis and the first 30 to 60 minutes on site, with common fixes (a faulty ignition, a blocked condensate pipe in winter, a failed pressure sensor) often completed on the first visit.
 We cover NG1 to NG17 and are Gas Safe registered, number 123456.

 The £40 to £120 is a standard range for a call-out and diagnosis (according to PlumbingAdvice), covering the visit and the first half hour or so on site.
 Putting a real figure on the page, and saying plainly what it covers, can be an AEO signal in itself: when an engine answers "how much to diagnose a boiler that will not fire in Nottingham", it has a specific number to lift from your page rather than a competitor's.
-The lesson here is the shape, not the number: lead with the answer, and name the place and the credential in the first lines.
-Write the question someone in Nottingham would usually ask you when they need a boiler repair, because that is what they will type into an answer engine.

 The one question that tells you which index you're missing

 1. Claim and complete both a Google Business Profile and a Bing Places listing.
 One reaches Google AI Overviews and Gemini; the other reaches ChatGPT and Copilot.
 Skipping Bing is skipping half the engines.
+Our guide to plumbing AEO for Google's AI Overviews goes deeper on the Google half.

 2. Write Gas Safe, WaterSafe and any CIPHE or TrustMark status as plain text across your site, both profiles and your directory listings, and add them as structured data where you can.